Skip to main content

 Is Qulipta covered by insurance?

 Sometimes yes.
 Sometimes no. It depends on the specific insurance company and plan.
-“Many private insurance plans cover Qulipta, but the extent of coverage can vary,” said Taher Saifullah, MD, founder of Spine and Pain Institute in Los Angeles.
+“Many private insurance plans cover Qulipta, but the extent of coverage can vary,” Dr. Saifullah says.
 Some plans may require patients to try other treatments first.
-Copays and out-of-pocket costs depend on your specific plan.”
-The only way to know for sure is to check your plan’s formulary—a list that shows how it covers different medications.
+Copays and other out-of-pocket costs depend on your specific plan.”
+The only way to know for sure is to check your plan’s formulary, which is a list that shows how it covers different medications.

 Medicare works the same way.
 Some Part D prescription drug plans will cover Qulipta, while others won’t.
 Check the formulary or contact the insurance provider to find out.
 “I’ve seen patients benefit from partial coverage under commercial insurance plans,” said Sazan Sylejmani, Pharm.D.
 “But Medicare coverage has specific requirements and often involves a higher out-of-pocket expense.”